 The main character Stephanie Plum is strapped for cash and decides she might as well become a bounty hunter (a person who hunts down criminals for money).
 Things get complicated when she has to find a man she has a past with.
 The story is easy to follow and understand.
 It is written from the point of view of the main character and is quite conversational.
 This is good for familiarizing yourself with how native speakers speak English.

 Werewolves, dragons, flying carpets, and magic wands, there is so much to explore with fantasy novels.
 Fantasy novels take you out of the world you know into something new and mystical, a world where any is possible.
 Such stories are highly descriptive and are great for learning synonyms for nouns and familiar words to describe people.
-One of such novels is the famous “Harry Potter and the Sorcerer’s Stone” by J.K.
+One such novel is the famous “Harry Potter and the Sorcerer’s Stone” by J.K.
 Rowlings.
 The story is that of Harry Potter, whose life changes when he gets an invitation to learn magic at Hogwarts.
 This book is ideal for British English learners since you can find more British-specific languages.
 The language is also simple and easy to understand because the target audience for the book is young adults.
 What’s great about this selection is that it is available in multiple formats.
 If the reader doesn’t do it for you, watch the movie!

 ü Science fiction